Alpha-VLLM/LLaMA2-Accessory/docs/inference.md

 :::

 For those who wish to download smaller models like peft, we have retained the delta weights.
 Simply add the `--down_diff` argument during download to facilitate the process.

+**Now we support the internLM model**, and when downloading its specific config, you need to add `--down_internLM`.

 Example commands for download are as follows:

 ```bash
 python tools/download.py --model_name check/in/release/page --input_type sg/or/mm --output_path path/to/save --model_size 7B/13B/70B --down_config